 Turning off the cruise control function when you are driving in the rain may help avoid hydroplaning.
 Cruise control will not help you if your car hydroplanes.
 In fact, it might actually cause your vehicle to go even faster, seriously increasing your chances of an accident.
 There is also a very real risk of a rollover accident when the vehicle hydroplanes.

 It should be obvious to stay at safe speeds while driving in the rain.
 Remember, that posted speed signs are meant to apply when the weather and other driving conditions are normal.
 In adverse weather conditions like during rainy weather or a storm, stick to a lower speed limit, and don’t just rely on the posted speed limits.

 Keep a safe distance from your own car and the vehicle in front of you and don’t tailgate any large cars or trucks in front of you.
 The water spraying from their cars will lower visibility for you, increasing your risk of being in an accident.
 And remember that sudden braking will only cause your car to skid in wet weather which can often result in a rear-end accident.

 It is also important to remember that bad weather may not insulate you from liability if a car crash is caused by your negligent or unsafe driving.

-If you’ve been involved in a car accident, talk to an Atlanta car accident lawyer at the Katz Law Firm, and discuss your case.
+If you’ve been involved in a car accident, talk to an Atlanta car accident lawyer at the Katz Personal Injury Lawyers, and discuss your case.
 You may be eligible for damages that include medical costs, lost wages and diminished earning capacity.